chunksong/progressedVisualComputing/README.md

 # progressedVisualComputing

-This project is implement of classifier.
+This project is implementation of classifier.